arph226/BAE305-SP25-Lab1/README.md

 The goal of this lab is to learn how to use lab equipment including a function generator, digital multimeter, oscilloscope, and direct current power supply.
 We measured resistors and capacitors using the digital multimeter.
 We checked the voltage coming from the D.C. power supply with the digital multimeter to see how it aligned with the supposed output voltage.
 We connected a resistor to the function generator to produce a sine wave, then using the oscilloscope we observed the signal and measured the amplitude and frequency.
 Finally, we created a repository in github to store the lab reports.
 This report is stored in this repository as a wiki.

 # Materials
-4 different Resistors, 4 different Capacitors, 10k&Omega; resistor
+4 Resistors: (Brown Black Blue Gold, Orange Orange Red Gold, Brown Green Brown Gold, and Red Red Red Gold,) 4 different Capacitors (10 mF, 1mF, 1.02nF, 0.22 nF), 10k&Omega; resistor

 # Assembly Procedures
 Provide basic summary of steps performed in lab (**Do not copy and paste from lab assignment.**) The important part here is to provide detail that you had to develop in the lab which will be more important in later labs.